-1 12.9 For purposes of overtime, scheduled PTO leave will be counted as hours 2 worked and PCLB or unscheduled PTO leave will not be counted as hours 3 worked.

-4 12.10 Maximum Accrual (Carryover Cap):

-Carryover of accrued PTO is permitted as follows:
+- 1 12.9 For purposes of overtime, scheduled PTO leave will be counted as hours worked and PCLB or unscheduled PTO leave will not be counted as hours worked. - 4 12.10 Maximum Accrual (Carryover Cap): - 5 Carryover of accrued PTO is permitted as follows:

-Years of Continuous Service Carryover Permitted Maximum Bidded Vacation Weeks 0 to 5 years (1 mo. thru 59 mos.)
-160 Hours 4 5 to 10 years (60 mos. thru 119 mos.)
-200 Hours 5 10 to 15 years (120 mos. thru 179 mos.)
-224 Hours 6 15 to 20 years (180 mos. thru 239 mos.)
-240 Hours 6 20 to 25 years (240 mos. thru 299 mos.)
-272 Hours 7 25 years or more (300 mos. or more) 280 Hours 7
+Years of Continuous Service Carryover Permitted Maximum Bidded Vacation Weeks

+0 to 5 years 160 Hours 4

+(1 mo. thru 59 mos.)

+5 to 10 years 200 Hours 5

+(60 mos. thru 119 mos.)

+10 to 15 years 224 Hours 6

+(120 mos. thru 179 mos.)

+15 to 20 years 240 Hours 6

+(180 mos. thru 239 mos.)

+20 to 25 years 272 Hours 7

+(240 mos. thru 299 mos.)

+25 years or more 280 Hours 7

+(300 mos. or more)

-The maximum accrual shall be calculated as of the employee's anniversary date (leave progression date).
+13 14 The maximum accrual shall be calculated as of the employee's anniversary date (leave progression date).
 All hours over the PTO accrual cap must be either used or allocated to the options outlined below at the employee's anniversary date (leave progression date) each year, except that, if an employee has less than 240 hours in a PCLB on his/her anniversary date (leave progression date), he/she must first deposit the appropriate amount of time in the PCLB to meet the minimum requirement.

-Upon separation from the City, an employee shall be paid for accrued unused PTO leave credits up to the maximum carryover cap as listed Unused PTO leave credits paid at termination shall not be above. included in the calculation of final average earnings for pension purposes.

-Personal Critical Leave Bank (PCLB):

-It is recommended that the employee establish a PCLB, on his/her leave progression date, by depositing some number of hours of his/her PTO into the PCLB.
-The PCLB is used for the seventeenth (17) consecutive hour

-1 and beyond of absence due to any injury/illness of the employee or the 2 employee's immediate family (defined as spouse, dependent child[ren], 3 mother, father, or registered domestic partner) requiring the employee to 4 be absent and may require documentation by a certified physician, hospital or Employee Health Services as determined by his/her 5 6 Manager/designee.
-For the purpose of this article, dependent children are 7 defined as the employee's unmarried, natural, adopted, or step-child[ren], 8 or a child for whom the employee has been appointed legal guardian, or 9 the natural or adopted child[ren] of the employee's current registered 10 domestic partner, who are under the age of nineteen (19) and dependent 11 upon the employee for over half his/her support.
-12 12.13 Employees may use a maximum of 464 hours of PCLB for family-related
+- 1512.11Upon separation from the City, an employee shall be paid for accrued16unused PTO leave credits up to the maximum carryover cap as listed17above.
+Unused PTO leave credits paid at termination shall not be18included in the calculation of final average earnings for pension purposes. - 19 12.12 Personal Critical Leave Bank (PCLB): - It is recommended that the employee establish a PCLB, on his/her leave progression date, by depositing some number of hours of his/her PTO into the PCLB.
+The PCLB is used for the seventeenth (17) consecutive hour and beyond of absence due to any injury/illness of the employee or the 1 2 employee's immediate family (defined as spouse, dependent child[ren], mother, father, or registered domestic partner) requiring the employee to 3 be absent and may require documentation by a certified physician, 4 hospital or Employee Health Services as determined by his/her 5 Manager/designee.
+For the purpose of this article, dependent children are 6 7 defined as the employee's unmarried, natural, adopted, or step-child[ren], 8 or a child for whom the employee has been appointed legal guardian, or 9 the natural or adopted child[ren] of the employee's current registered domestic partner, who are under the age of nineteen (19) and dependent 10 upon the employee for over half his/her support.
+11